JimmyAspras/Bike-Trip-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/72087263/188224774-9381a4d0-8f3d-4891-b743-f8cfbc08c83e.png)

-To see if the model could be improved, a secon regression was run with five fold cross validation.
+To see if the model could be improved, a second regression was run with five fold cross validation.
 This resulted in a marginally improve R2 of 0.014

 Plot of cross validated predicted vs true values:

 ![image](https://user-images.githubusercontent.com/72087263/188225019-b143be2a-044a-4814-b24c-47588aaccbca.png)

-To see if the model could be improved, a secon regression was run with five fold cross validation.
-This resulted in a marginally improve R2 of 0.014

 ## Conclusion